-It is also called the countercurrent multiple systems, responsible for maintaining osmotic medullary gradient in the outer medullary tissue.
-The thick descending limb of the loop of Henle expresses a sodium-potassium-chloride cotransporter and helps reabsorb approximately a third of the filtered sodium and chloride from the fluid in the tubular lumen into the blood.
+The function is to reabsorb the water and the sodium chloride from the filtrate.
+This helps to conserve water for the organism, which results in highly concentrated urine.
+The absorption of water which is within the descending limb leads to an increasing osmotic gradient within the tubule and is also known as the countercurrent multiple systems, which are responsible for maintaining the osmotic medullary gradient in the outer medullary tissue.
+The thick descending limb of the Loop of Henle expresses a sodium-potassium-chloride cotransporter and this helps to reabsorb approximately one-third of the filtered sodium and chloride from the fluid in the tubular lumen into the blood.

-Regulating potassium, calcium and magnesium excretion at the lowest energy costs
+Loop of Henle helps in regulating the potassium, calcium and magnesium excretion at the lowest energy costs, and

 The ascending loop of Henle function is impermeable to water.
 In this, sodium chloride is transported from a thick portion of the ascending limb without accompanying water so an osmotic gradient of approximately 200 mosm/kg is generated.
 Active sodium transport is accomplished by Na+, K+ -ATPase located in the basolateral membranes of the tubular cells.

 The descending limb is highly permeable to water and the reabsorption occurs via AQPI channels.
 During this process, low amounts of urea Na+ and other ions are reabsorbed.

 The primary function of Nephron is to flush out waste products which include solid waste and other excess from the blood.
 This blood is converted into urine, secretion and excretion.

 Nephron, which is a basic structural unit of the kidney, is in the form of a microscopic structure composed of a renal corpuscle and renal tubule.